utopia-foss/utopia/doc/dev/coding-guidelines.rst

 Python
 ------
-We use Python >= 3.7
+We use Python >= 3.7.

 Orientation style guide: `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* very readable :)
-  – This is the basic orientation.
+* This is the basic orientation.
 If you are unsure how to write things, look it up here.
-* We do not need to be 100% strict on this; the main purpose is: **produce well-readable and documented code.**
+* We do not need to be 100% strict on this; the main purpose is: **produce readable and well-documented code.**
-* If you want, you can install a Linter to help you adhere to the style.
-For Sublime Text, there is the `\ ``SublimeLinter`` <https://github.com/SublimeLinter/SublimeLinter-pep8>`_ package.
+* If you want, you can **install a Linter** to help you adhere to the style.
+For Sublime Text, there is the `SublimeLinter` <https://github.com/SublimeLinter/SublimeLinter-pep8>`_ package.
 * Most important points (these we should stick to!):

-  * `A foolish consistency is the hobgoblin of little minds <https://www.python.org/dev/peps/pep-0008/#a-foolish-consistency-is-the-hobgoblin-of-little-minds>`_
+  * `A foolish consistency is the hobgoblin of little minds. <https://www.python.org/dev/peps/pep-0008/#a-foolish-consistency-is-the-hobgoblin-of-little-minds>`_
   * *Definitely* use **4 spaces** instead of a single tab stop.
 Modern code editors can be configured to perform this replacement.

     * In Sublime Text, the options are called: ``translateTabsToSpaces``\ , ``tabSize``\ , and ``useTabStops`` see `here <http://www.sublimetext.com/docs/indentation>`_.

-  * String styles (more specific than pep8):
+  * String styles (more specific than PEP 8):

     * use single quotes for strings that are parameters, e.g. ``func(mode='auto')``
     * use double quotes for non-parameter strings, e.g. ``log.debug("Something went wrong: %s", bla)``
     * use triple *double quotes* for docstrings

-  * don't use spaces around the = sign when used to indicate a keyword argument or a default parameter value.
+  * Don't use spaces around the '=' sign when used to indicate a keyword argument or a default parameter value.
-  * Do *not* align assignment's equal signs.
-It looks pretty at first, but is terrible to get consistent and to maintain...
+  * Do *not* align assignments' equal signs.
+It looks pretty at first, but is terrible to get consistent and to maintain.
   * Compound statements (multiple statements on the same line) are generally discouraged.
   * Regarding comments:

     * Comments that contradict the code are worse than no comments.
-Always make a priority of keeping the comments up-to-date when the code changes!
+Always make it a priority to keep the comments up-to-date when the code changes!
-    * Avoid comments that are stating the obvious.
+    * Avoid comments that state the obvious.
     * Use inline comments sparingly.

   * Stick to the `naming styles <https://www.python.org/dev/peps/pep-0008/#descriptive-naming-styles>`_ of variables.